Graduate Course Load

 The College offers students scholarships and fellowships to help defray the cost of their graduate education.
-The Graduate Tuition Fellowship covers the cost of in-state tuition and mandatory fees for qualified Ph.D. students who are employed as Research or Teaching Assistants.
-Exceptional Ph.D. applicants to our programs are also eligible for a Presidential Cullen-Ehrhardt fellowship for the first two-years of their graduate study, or a Houston Endowment Recruitment fellowship for five years.
+The Graduate Tuition Fellowship covers the cost of in-state tuition and mandatory fees for qualified PhD students who are employed as Research or Teaching Assistants.
+Exceptional PhD applicants to our programs are also eligible for a Presidential fellowship for the first two-years of their graduate study.

 Enrollment and Residency Requirements

-The College requires all graduate students to be continuously enrolled in a minimum of 3 credit hours in each Fall and Spring semester.
-M.A. and M.S. students are required to complete their degree in 5 years.
-Ph.D. students are required to fulfill one academic year of full-time residence and to complete their degree in 10 years.
+The College requires all graduate students to be continuously enrolled in a minimum of 3 credit hours in each Fall and Spring term.
+MA and MS students are required to complete their degree in 5 years.
+PhD students are required to fulfill one academic year of full-time residence and to complete their degree in 10 years.

 Leave of Absence

-All graduate students (MS Thesis, MS Non-Thesis, PhD) who do not plan to enroll in a long semester (Fall or Spring semester) need to file a leave of absence (LOA) to be approved by the Department and the College.
-The LOA petition will be approved for only one semester at a time.
-If a student plans to be away from graduate work for more than a semester at a time, he/she will have to petition for another LOA prior to the beginning of the following semester.
+All graduate students (MA, MS Thesis, MS Non-Thesis, PhD) who do not plan to enroll in a long term (Fall or Spring term) need to file a leave of absence (LOA) to be approved by the Department and the College.
+The LOA petition will be approved for only one term at a time.
+If a student plans to be away from graduate work for more than a term at a time, he/she will have to petition for another LOA prior to the beginning of the following term.
 Students will not be granted more than three LOAs in their whole graduate career.
-It can be three consecutive long semesters, or any three individual semesters, or any combination.
+It can be three consecutive long terms, or any three individual terms, or any combination.
 A Dean’s hold will be placed on the student account once the LOA has been approved.
-The student will need to submit a general petition for requesting a graduate studies reinstatement prior to the start of the semester in which they plan to return.
-Once the reinstatement is approved, the hold will be removed and the student can register for classes.
+The student will need to submit a graduate petition for requesting a graduate studies reinstatement prior to the start of the term in which they plan to return.
+Once the reinstatement is approved, the hold will be removed and the student can enroll in classes.
 Students who do not return to school at the end of the approved LOA and have not petitioned for another LOA will be terminated from the program per University policies.

 For matters of academic honesty, students should refer to the University Academic Honesty policy.
 For all other matters, a multi-level procedure for redress of a grievance is available to any graduate student of the college.
+Prior to initiating the grievance process at the departmental level, the grieving student has the opportunity to seek advice from the College, by requesting an appointment with the Associate Dean for Graduate Studies.
+The Associate Dean may recommend that the student meet with one or two members of the College Graduate Committee, who are not in the same department as the student, to discuss the issues at hand.
 Every effort shall be made by the student, faculty member, and chair to resolve the grievance within the departmental structure.
 If the departmental grievance procedures do not resolve the grievance, the graduate student may petition the college for redress of the grievance.
 The student must file written notice of a formal grievance with the Associate Dean for Graduate Studies within ten calendar days from the receipt of the departmental decision regarding the grievance.